Last updated: February 21st, 2023

-I wouldn’t describe them as orthopedic-level comfort, but they’re still sturdy, and my feet are happy in them.
+I wouldn’t describe my pair as orthopedic-level comfort, but they’re still sturdy and my feet are happy in them.

-And for context, I frequently walked five to six miles daily while wearing them without a problem.
+And for context, during my time in Italy, I frequently walked five to six miles daily while wearing them without a problem.

 How Long Does it Take to Break in Vivaia Shoes?

 I didn’t experience a breaking-in period for my Vivaia’s.
 They’ve never given me blisters or rubbed uncomfortably, and they fit true-to-size straight out of the box.

 How Should Vivaia Shoes Fit When I Try Them on?

 Because Vivaias don’t really stretch out or require a lot of breaking in, they should fit true to size and feel comfortable when you first try them on.

 If they don’t, you probably need a different size.